A-caro/A-caro/README.md

-### Hi there! my name is Caro and I'm Backend Developer 👩‍💻.
+### Hi there! my name is Caro and I'm Backend Developer 👩‍💻

 I'm a junior developer from Argentina, Buenos Aires.
 I program in **Java**.
+Art brought me closer to this world since I believe that to be a developer we must have a dose of creativity.